allexcd/angularjs-custom-swiping/README.md

 IE Mobile can give lots of headaches since it knows nothing about touch events, using pointer events instead.

 For now, this directive use mouse events to simulate a swipe for IE Mobile and desktop browsers.
+In IE Mobile, pointer events can be used to simulate a swipe effect.
+Touch events are not supported.

-In IE 10, these events use MS prefix (like MSPointerDown, MSPointerMove etc).
-IE 11 do not use MS prefix for pointer events and who knows what's going to happen in IE 12 and so on.
-That's why this directive avoids pointer events at this time and so all conditionals needed to check for these changes.
+Pointer events use MS prefixes in IE 10 (MSPointerDown, MSPointerMove etc) but in IE 11 this prefix has been removed.
+Who knows what's going to happen in IE 12 and so on.

+That's why this directive avoids pointer events at this time and all conditionals needed to check for them.

 Dependencies
 ============